DoctorLogicProduct/dltest/landing-pages/dental-website-design-get-started.md

   component: hero-1
   component_css: hero
   headline: Stunning Dental Website Designs
-  text: 'The all-in-one website marketing platform that attracts and retains more
+  text: The all-in-one website marketing platform that attracts and retains more patients.
-    patients. '
+    Get a free website analysis to see how you compare in your market and what areas you need to address to stand out online.
   button:
   - btn-label: Get a Demo
     btn-link: "/get-a-demo.html"
   img: "/uploads/unlimited-pages-1.jpg"
   alt: Dental websites powered by DoctorLogic
   btn:
-  - btn-link: "/get-a-demo"
+  - btn-link: "/website-analysis"
-    btn-label: 'Get A Demo '
+    btn-label: Free Analysis
   text-link: []
   wistia-link: []
 - template: text-component